Welcome to

 We believe workplace wellbeing in our EDs is complex, that often requires complex solutions including a scientific approach exemplified by quality improvement (QI).

-We believe that our passion, lived workplace experience, and generalised awesomeness means we are in a strong position to make meaningful informed improvements, and need to be wise in our application of time, energy, attention, and other resources, to achieve our aims.
+We believe that our passion, lived workplace experience, and generalised awesomeness means we are in a strong position to implement meaningful informed improvements, and need to be wise in our application of time, energy, attention, and other resources, to achieve our aims.

 EDWWIN will be multidisciplinary, composed of representatives from all stakeholders involved in ED care in NZ.